nerc-project/llm-on-nerc/vector-databases/milvus/README.md

 The API is now accessible at the endpoints:

 -   defined by your Service, accessible internally on port **11434** using http.

-E.g. `http://ollama-service.<your-namespace>.svc.cluster.local:11434`.
+    This is accessible **within the cluster only**, such as from the NERC RHOAI Workbench hosted Jupyter Notebooks or another pod within your project namespace.

+    You can use either the service name or the fully qualified internal Hostname for service routing, as shown below:

+        -   **Option 1:** Using the service name i.e. http://ollama-service:11434

+        -   **Option 2:** Using the full internal hostname i.e. http://ollama-service.<your-namespace>.svc.cluster.local:11434

 -   defined by your Route, accessible externally through https, e.g. `https://ollama-route-<your-namespace>.apps.shift.nerc.mghpcc.org`.